IADesai/Cycle-Pricing-App/README.md

   - `test_cycle010_daydropdowncontainsjul1(dash_duo, app)` tests if the day 'Sunday, Jul 1 2018.xlsx' appers in the day-dropdown, when the corresponding figure (Daily data usage figure, id="daily-usage-graph") is loaded
   - `test_cycle011_daydropdownchangesdropdown(dash_duo, app):` tests if the day-dropdown is updated when the day 'Monday, Jul 2 2018.xlsx' is selected in the dropdown

+ ### Test functions 11-15
+For each figure that had a title provided in the dash app, tests have been created to test if the titles equal the expected texts;

 ## Fixtures
 As all testing functions require the same input for the dash apo, to simplify the code, fixtures can be added to the `conftest.py` code to create a common function which returns the test app.The fixture added to `conftest.py` can be found below.